Online PVG process

 If the disclosure is issued satisfactorily, Compass will be updated and an email will go to the Appointments Secretary.

-As stated above, effective from 6th December 2021, the Disclosure Status on Compass will have the following meanings:
+The Disclosure Status on Compass has the following meanings:

-Final applicant information required – Safe Scouting team has approved the ID check, has initiated the application process with Disclosure Scotland and the applicant should expect an email.
+Final applicant information required – Safe Scouting team has approved the ID check, has initiated the application process with Disclosure Scotland and the applicant should have an email asking them to complete the application.

-If there are specific circumstances that prevent an individual using the online process, e.g. they do not have an email address, the Appointment Secretary can contact email@example.com and request a paper form.
-Only one form will be provided however, and forms will no longer be available from Scout Stores.
-Also, if a disclosure is needed for regulated work with protected adults, please contact firstname.lastname@example.org .
+If there are specific circumstances that prevent an individual using the online process, e.g. they do not have an email address, or photo ID, the Appointment Secretary can contact firstname.lastname@example.org and request a paper form.
+Only one form will be provided however, and forms are no longer available from Scout Stores.
+Also, if a disclosure is also needed for regulated work with protected adults, please contact email@example.com .

-From 1st January 2022, paper forms will no longer be accepted for routine applications and any that are received at UK Headquarters will be sent back, which will also lead to considerable delays.
+Paper forms are no longer accepted for routine applications and any that are received at UK Headquarters will be sent back, which will also lead to considerable delays.